Active Marker 3D Tracking using C++

 Active Marker Pose Estimator

 To do so, the Metavision::ActiveMarkerPoseEstimatorAlgorithm consumes Metavision::EventSourceId events which are used to feed the Metavision::ActiveMarkerTrackerAlgorithm internally.
-The Metavision::EventActiveTrack events produced by this latter are then associated to the 3D position of the LEDs of the Active Marker (set during the initialization of the algorithm) to compute a 6 DoF pose of the marker with respect to the event-based camera by solving the well-know PnP problem.
+The Metavision::EventActiveTrack events produced are then associated with the 3D positions of the LEDs of the Active Marker (set during the initialization of the algorithm) to compute the marker’s pose with respect to the event-based camera.
+The pose is initialized by solving the well-known PnP problem and subsequently updated by estimating its velocity.

 The pose can be computed in several ways: